JhoselinRam/gButton/README.md

 ##### How is this possible?

 This library make use of the underrated internal pull-up resistors present in the pins, making the wiring simpler.
-You can still use an external resistor if you preferred, buy you must pass an extra argument to the constructor telling that you don't want to use the internal pull-up.
+You can still use an external resistor if you preferred, but you must pass an extra argument to the constructor telling that you don't want to use the internal pull-up.

     gButton myButton(3, false);